MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/equippables-in-detail.md

 ## Overview

 In the Toybox sample, certain prefabs are classied as *Equippables*.
 When you pick up such an object, your hand and arm position adjust to hold the object in a realistic way.
 This is called *equipping an object to your hand*.

+> [!NOTE]
+> The Toybox sample is where we currently showcase our Equippables prefabs, but you can use the prefabs or create your own Equippables in any project.

 There are eight Equippables: